Port Charlotte, Florida

 Situated on pretty Alligator Bay and Port Charlotte Harbor on the southwestern Florida coast, Port Charlotte (population 65,000) is primarily a residential community.
 It is about 25 miles northeast of Fort Myers and for much of its history it was a very rural place with just a smattering of farms and ranches.
 Even today Port Charlotte retains much of that country flavor.

-The median home price is $285,000, reflecting a whopping 32% increase from just a year ago.
+The median home price is $385,000, reflecting a 0% increase from a year ago.
 Newer Mediterranean style homes mingle with older concrete block ranch ramblers, many from the 1950s and 1960s when the city started to grow.
 Port Charlotte has 165 miles of canals, and nearly half of residences sit next to one.

 Fishing is also world-class, with barracuda, tarpon, redfish, snook, cobia and grouper all in excellent supply.
 However, there is no classic Florida beach because the land at the water's edge is covered with homes or belongs to Charlotte Harbor Preserve State Park (which has hiking trails and is a prime spot for birdwatching).